udberg/udberg/README.md

 <br />

-Hi, I'm Uduak John, but you can call me UdBerg.
+I'm Uduak John, but you can call me UdBerg.
 I am a passionate Full-Stack Developer from Nigeria.

 - 🔭 I’m currently studying remotely through pair-programming with amazing folks all around the world at [Microverse](https://github.com/microverseinc)